Bayesian Quantum Amplitude Estimation: Background

 RAE relies on Bayesian inference with \textit{engineered likelihood functions}, which are achieved by generalizing the Grover operator.
 A similar idea was proposed in \cite{brassard2002} to make Grover search deterministic.
 In this case, the goal was to further customize the circuit model to be used for data collection.
 Moreover, a simple noise model is incorporated into the likelihood, which further upskills the algorithm.

 The main downside of this approach is the trade-off between computational cost and scalability.
 To make the problem tractable, the authors work under a Gaussian assumption.
 This is shown not to significantly affect the numerical results for the case tested therein.
 While such approximations are often agile for a few parameters, as is the case, they don't scale well for higher dimensions, which arise when considering more complex noise models.
 The statistical representation is arguably the most critical implementation detail in Bayesian inference.
 It is then important to find methods that are efficient, general and scalable.
 Failing to do so is bound to frustrate the inference process, affecting not only the acuity of optimality, but correctness itself.

-Additionally, RAE requires generalizing the reflections of the Grover operator (\ref{eq:groverop}) to arbitrary rotation angles, whereas originally they are fixed and equal to $\pi$.
+Additionally, RAE requires generalizing the reflections of the Grover operator (\ref{eq:groverop}) into arbitrary rotations, whereas originally they are fixed and equal to $\pi$.
 This increases the classical optimization cost, since we are now working with $2m$ parameters (with $m$ the number of circuit layers/applications of the Grover operator) rather than $1$ ($m$ itself).

 Furthermore, working with $m$ different operators consisting of two continuous rotations brings added complexity to the experimental set up as compared to a single constant operator consisting of two reflections.
 Such customization makes the circuit harder to implement, calibrate, and possibly compile; applying error correction becomes more costly.